pendoagnes222/alx-low_level_programming-2/0x0D-preprocessor/README.md

-Writting a function-like macro ABS(x) that computes the absolute value of a no.x
+Writting a function-like macro SUM(x, y) that computes the sum of the no. x and y